 The show was conceived and produced by Glen A. Larson and was an instant sensation.

 Kojak is an American television series starring Telly Savalas as the charismatic, bald New York City Police Department Detective Lieutenant Theo Kojak.
 The detective series aired on the CBS television network from October 24, 1973, to March 18, 1978.
-The show was well-regarded for its accurate depiction of police work and did not rely on the outrageous act of violence.
+The show was well-regarded for its accurate depiction of police work and did not rely on outrageous acts of violence.
 The show had intelligent plots that were well-delivered by the main character.
 This helped attract many famous guest stars and helped the series run for five great seasons.

 Law & Order